 Export Import Price Report

-Detailed information for February 2022
+Detailed information for the pilot survey

 The survey is conducted to collect prices for representative export and import commodities, directly from Canadian exporters and importers.